 1. Do you accept insurance?

 Yes.
-I am a licensed psychologist and am covered by some insurance.
-However I am an out-of-network provider and do not accept Medicare or Medicaid.
+I am a licensed psychologist and am covered by most insurance.
+However I am an out-of-network provider.
 Policies vary significantly and you should check with your insurance company to determine the extent of your mental health benefits, your annual deductible, and whether or not your sessions need to be pre-authorized.

 2. Do you participate in any HMO panels?